-Tubman escaped a life of slavery in Maryland in 1849 and went on to become a vital part of the Underground Railroad.
+Tubman escaped slavery in Maryland in 1849 and went on to become a vital part of the Underground Railroad.
 She risked her life countless times, venturing back into slave territory and guiding more than 70 slaves to freedom.
-In 1859, she purchased land in Auburn, N.Y., where she lived until her death in 1913.
+In 1859 she purchased land in Auburn, N.Y., where she lived until her death in 1913.